basnijholt/unidep/README.md

 ### Hatchling Integration

 For projects managed with [Hatch](https://hatch.pypa.io/), `unidep` can be configured in `pyproject.toml` to automatically process the dependencies from `requirements.yaml` or from the `[tool.unidep]` section in `pyproject.toml`.
+For wheel builds, the UniDep build hook stores `unidep.json` in `.dist-info/extra_metadata`.

 **Example Configuration for Hatch**: